 If the above test does not fail, then type

 If it succeeds, it will resolve www.sophos.com to an IP address, then attempt to ping it.

-Once you are aware from the blink codes, what error code the RED is displaying, it may be useful to collect some additional information about your REDs configuration.
+Once you are aware of the blink codes, what error code the RED is displaying, it may be useful to collect some additional information about your RED's configuration.
 Gather the following information from your UTM, under RED Management > Device Configuration > Edit (for the device that is not functioning correctly):

 The RED model, which also indicates the hardware revision, is listed on the sticker on the bottom of the appliance.